c4d1d2-pcbanner-356.jpg c4d1d2-phbanner-772.jpg

 RBD1016

-Being developed as the first GalNAc-siRNA drug based on Ribo's proprietary liver-targeting delivery technology RIBO-GalSTARTM for the treatment of Hepatitis B, RBD1016 covers patient population with hepatitis B virus genotypes A-E and I, which represent the vast majority of hepatitis B patients in Europe, the United States and Asia.
-It has shown a highly efficient long-acting effect of reducing the HBsAg in serum and liver tissues in non-clinical studies.
-After a single treatment, inhibition of HBsAg lasted nearly 6 months.
-RBD1016 is the only anti-hepatitis B siRNA drug globally that demonstrated serological conversion in animal models, indicative of its BIC potential.
-RBD1016 has demonstrated well tolerated safety profile and pharmacokinetic characteristics expected for GalNAc-siRNA in clinical studies.
-Pharmacodynamic data on hepatitis B patients indicate that RBD1016 exhibits a relatively consistent and long-lasting inhibitory effect on HBsAg, HBV DNA, HBV RNA, and HBcrAg.
+Being developed as the first GalNAc-siRNA drug based on our proprietary liver-targeting delivery technology RiboGalSTARTM for the treatment of Hepatitis B, RBD1016 covers patient population with hepatitis B virus genotypes A-E and I, which represent the vast majority of hepatitis B patients in Europe, the United States and Asia.
+RBD1016 represents a promising therapeutic opportunity for CHB due to its differentiated intracellular mechanism of action that potentially exerts multiple antiviral effects, particularly the suppression of HBsAg.
+In Phase 1b clinical study, RBD1016 has demonstrated well tolerated safety profile .
+Pharmacodynamic data on hepatitis B patients indicate that RBD1016 exhibits a relatively consistent and up to 6-month long-lasting inhibitory effect on HBsAg, HBV DNA, HBV RNA, and HBcrAg.

 A Phase 1a study in Australia and as Phase 1b study in Hong Kong have been completed.
-A global multicenter Phase 2 clinical study targeting Hepatitis B is in progress.
-A clinical trial application for a phase 2a clinical study in Hepatitis D patients has been submitted to EMA.
+RBD1016’s Phase 2 global MRCT for treating CHB is ongoing in Sweden and Hong Kong, and it also received IND approval from the NMPA.
+A clinical trial application for a phase 2a study in Hepatitis D patients has been approved by EMA, and the study is ongoing.

 RBD7022

-RBD7022, a GalNAc-siRNA drug based on Ribo's proprietary liver-targeting delivery technology RIBO-GalSTARTM, is being developed for the treatment of hyperlipidemia.
+RBD7022, a GalNAc-siRNA drug based on our proprietary liver-targeting delivery technology RiboGalSTARTM, is being developed for the treatment of hyperlipidemia.
 RBD7022 inhibits the expression of PCSK9 (proprotein convertase subtilisin/kexin type 9), to lower to reduce LDL-R (low-density lipoprotein receptor) lysosomal degradation and to increase the number of LDL-R on the surface of liver cells, thus reducing LDL-C levels in the blood.
-Currently, a phase I clinical trial for RBD7022 is being conducted in China.
-The rights for development, manufacture and commercialization of RBD7022 in the China region has been licensed out to Qilu Pharmaceutical.
+Currently, a phase 1 clinical trial for RBD7022 have been completed in China.
+The rights for development, manufacture and commercialization of RBD7022 in Mainland China, HK, and Macau has been licensed out to Qilu Pharmaceutical.

 RBD7007

-RBD7007, a GalNAc-siRNA drug based on Ribo's proprietary liver-targeting delivery technology RIBO-GalSTARTM, is being developed for treatment of Complement-related diseases.
-RBD7007 inhibits the expression of C5 in hepatocytes to reduce the overactivation of the complement system, achieving the effect of treating complement-related diseases.
-RBD7007 has demonstrated robust and long-duration pharmacological effects in cynomolgus monkeys, holding the potential to be Best-In-Class.
-A clinical trial application for a first-in-human study is being prepared for submission to EMA.
+RBD7007, a GalNAc-siRNA drug based on our proprietary liver-targeting delivery technology RiboGalSTARTM, is being developed for treatment of Complement-related diseases.
+RBD7007 inhibits the expression of complement components in hepatocytes to reduce the overactivation of the complement system, achieving the effect of treating complement-related diseasessuch as renal and autoimmune diseases.
+RBD7007 has demonstrated robust and long-duration pharmacological effects in cynomolgus monkeys.
+A clinical trial application for a first-in-human study has been approved by EMA, and the study is ongoing.